kenjennings/Atari-Breakout76/intro_retdev.md

 There are other systems that were more popular back in the day, but the Atari has unique features that separate it from others.

 The Atari 8-bit computers are the evolutionary step between the Atari 2600 video game system and the Amiga computers.
-The custom graphics and hardware in the three systems share similarities, because they shared the same hardware engineers.
+The custom graphics and hardware in the three systems share similarities, because they share the same hardware engineers.
 When one is familiar with the custom chipsets of the three systems it is easy to see An Atari computer as the 8-bit version of an Amiga, or as a more powerful and easier to program 2600.

 If you intend to acquire a real system the Ataris were built to be very sturdy and robust.
 The original 400 and 800 models are like tanks.
 While the XL models represent Atari's effort at cost reduction, the company still could not bring themselves to cheapen the construction to the point that reliability suffered.
 Though the Ataris sold fewer units than other computers, their high reliability makes it easy to find fully working computers today.